shiaue/networks-final-project/README.md

 4. Then when the third fragment loads, it will receive the phone number, message, and date / time of scheduled text.
 5. Pressing SEND on the third fragment then calls a method in the main activity that schedules via the method in the first fragment.

+## 04/29/2016
+* Adding sendSMS method that requires 2 parameters (String message, String number)
+* Used JADE (pug) template to dynamically display list of contacts

 # Future Goals
 * Pull Contact photo from contacts as well